 Eating at the seafood restaurant Cervejaria Ramiro is a bucket list item for food travelers who visit Lisbon.
-See what it’s like to eat a meal at the city’s most famous marisqueira.
+Discover what it’s like to eat a meal at the city’s most famous marisqueira.

 Open since 1956, Cervejaria Ramiro is a local institution that’s been popular for decades with locals seeking the best seafood in Lisbon.
-Thanks to attention by the likes of Phil Rosenthal and the late Anthony Bourdain, food travelers have increasingly joined Lisbon’s best seafood party in recent years.
+Thanks to attention by the likes of Phil Rosenthal and the late Anthony Bourdain, food travelers have had no problem finding the popular seafood spot in recent years.

 Based on the crowds which convene at the marisqueira six days a week, it would be easy to discount Cervejaria Ramiro as a tourist trap.
 However, a close look reveals a good percentage of locals still in the mix.
 Plus, while marisqueiras are fairly common in Portugal, the unadorned Ramiro offers a wow factor that makes it one of the best seafood experiences on the Iberian peninsula.